 This is my creed I want to achieve so help me God.

-YOMI was incorporated in February of 1986 to promote artistic talent, job training and educational tutoring (“the three T’s”) for youth in grades K through 12.
+follow url YOMI was incorporated in February of 1986 to promote artistic talent, job training and educational tutoring (“the three T’s”) for youth in grades K through 12.
 The organization’s tutorial program has grown into a first-class preparatory academy serving youth in grades 7 through 12.

-This creed was developed by about 20 Youth-On-The_Move, Inc. youth members in 1987 with the assistance of a senior mentor (age 71 at the time), Dr. Clarice Isaac (Hall of Famer ’94).
+follow url viagra without prescription in uk youve got an awful lot of text for only having 1 or two images This creed was developed by about 20 Youth-On-The_Move, Inc. youth members in 1987 with the assistance of a senior mentor (age 71 at the time), Dr. Clarice Isaac (Hall of Famer ’94).
 Each student had a turn in saying what he/she believed in – after spending about one hour combining and revising their beliefs, they came up with this creed.

 - To offer additional help to school-age youth in the areas of mathematics, reading, spelling, science. self-esteem building, cultural histories and computers.